jkbgbr/simplesi/README.md

 Importing the package will create an `Environment` object with some default settings that define the default behavior of the `Physical` objects.
 These are:

+### Printing

-The printing behavior: if for a `Physical` a preferred unit is set, it will be used to display the number with the set number of significant digits.
+If for a `Physical` a preferred unit is set, it will be used to display the number with the set number of significant digits.

 ```python
 print(1.34 * si.m)